spacekaila/wayd/README.md

 wayd is a python script that pops up every 15 minutes to ask what you're doing with a text input box.
 Fill in your current activity and it creates/appends a file named with today's date with the current time and your activity.

-Currently, you have to keep the terminal window open the whole time it's running and it asks you where you want to store your files every time you start the script.
-I'm sure there's a lot of other issues I'm not aware of.
+Currently, you have to keep the terminal window open the whole time it's running ~and it asks you where you want to store your files every time you start the script.
+I'm sure there's a lot of other issues I'm not aware of.~ This isn't working, you have to manually set the folder path right now.

 ## dependencies
 * PySimpleGUI